campg2j003/jfw_nsh/readme.md

 ```

 # Available macros
+(Some of these are used by the JAWSScriptInstaller macro.)
 ```
 !Macro CompileSingle JAWSVer Source
 ;Assumes $OUTDIR points to folder where source file is and compiled file will be placed.